ePages-de/epages-docs/_posts/2016/2016-08-09-kubernetes-etcd-cluster.md

 During installation a load balancer URL is used in several places and has to be available in the own network.
 In this simple configuration it is sufficient to enter the [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) of the [service nodes](#nodes).
-In our example, the load balancer URL always references to the service node.
+So in our example, the load balancer URL always references to the service node.

 ## Hardware assembly

 {% imagecaption blog/blog-kube-node-structure.jpg %} Overview of nodes with their IPs and roles {% endimagecaption %}

-For this easy HA setup, we use 9 computers in total, which are listed in the image above according to their role and what they belong to.
+For this simple HA setup, we use 9 computers in total, which are listed in the image above according to their role and affiliation.
 Each computer has just one network card.
 The RAM size and number of CPUs is adapted to its respective function: